-The academy trust is a charitable company limited by guarantee and an exempt charity.

-The charitable company's Memorandum of Association is the primary governing document of the academy trust.

-The Trustees of Deanery Church of England Primary School are also the directors of the charitable company for the purposes of company law.
+The Academy Trust is a company limited by guarantee and an exempt charity.
+The Charitable Company's Memorandum and Articles of Association are the primary governing document of the Academy.
+The Trustees of Deanery Church of England Primary School are also the directors of the Charitable Company for the purposes of company law.
 The Charitable Company is known as Deanery Church of England Primary School.